mhtjsh/covid19-scRNAseq-Tcell-analysis/README.md

 *   **Cell-Cell Communication Modeling:** The current analysis treats cells as independent entities.
 A powerful next step would be to use tools like CellChat or NicheNet to model receptor-ligand interactions.
 This could reveal how different T-cell subsets are communicating with each other and with other lung cells, and how this communication network is rewired after COVID-19.

 *   **Integration with T-Cell Receptor (TCR) Sequencing:** The original dataset contains paired TCR-seq data.
 Integrating our gene expression analysis with this TCR data would be a highly impactful step.
 This would allow us to link the functional state (transcriptome) of a T-cell with its antigen specificity (clonotype), answering questions like: "Are the most expanded T-cell clones also the ones showing the highest expression of cytotoxic or exhaustion markers?"
 This would provide a direct link between the adaptive immune response to the virus and the long-term functional state of the T-cells.

+*    **Refining the ODE Model:** The current three-component ODE model provides a strong conceptual framework for understanding the dynamics of inflammation.
+Future work could involve refining this model by incorporating additional cell types identified in the analysis (e.g., natural killer (NK) cells).
+Another important step would be to use experimental data to estimate key model parameters such as **α (alpha)**, **β (beta)**, and **γ (gamma)**.
+Accurately calibrating these parameters would improve the model's predictive power and enable **in-silico testing of potential therapeutic interventions** aimed at reducing the initial burst of inflammation..

 ### Conclusion